bitcoin-sv/arc/cmd/broadcaster-cli/README.md

           ```
            broadcaster-cli utxos split --txid=cf111f19bcfb6baab7fc200f0f8fb669dd6c66fd9de212becb0950c92a0b6c40 --satoshis=21953 --vout=0 --from=key-01 --keys=key-02
           ```
-      3. In order to just create print the transaction without submitting it, the `--dryrun` flag can be added
+      3. In order to just print the transaction without submitting it, the `--dryrun` flag can be added
    3. You can view the balance of the key set using the command `broadcaster-cli keyset balance`
 3. Create UTXO set
     1. There must be a certain UTXO set available so that `broadcaster-cli` can broadcast a reasonable number of transactions in batches